NervanaSystems/ngraph/doc/sphinx/source/frameworks/generic.rst

 * ``inter_op_parallelism_threads``

 Some frameworks, like TensorFlow\*, use these settings to improve performance; however, they are often not sufficient for optimal performance.
-Framework-based adjustments cannot access the underlying  NUMA configuration in multi-socket
-Intel Xeon processor-based platforms, which is a key requirement for many kinds of inference-engine computations.
+Framework-based adjustments cannot access the underlying NUMA configuration in multi-socket Intel® Xeon® processor-based platforms, which is a key requirement for many kinds of inference-engine computations.
 See the next section on NUMA performance to learn more about this performance feature available to systems utilizing nGraph.

 NUMA performance